danielwegener/xjc-immutable-plugin/README.md

 TODO example
 ```

-this plugin generates immutable, threadsafe and still serializable beans like in the following example.
+this plugin generates immutable, thread-safe and still serializable value classes like in the following example.
 ```
 TODO example
 ```